martus89/Testing_scouts/README.md

 Project has 2 branches:

-- main - covers some of basic functionalities of testing environment
+- testing_environment - covers some of basic functionalities of testing environment
-- test_prod - covers same functionalities of production environment
+- production_environment - covers same functionalities of production environment

 <br>

-### What to look at:
+### What was done:

 Some of functionalities covered: